You need to see DPS gear in action. Get a live demo with our engineers.

 NetGuardian 832A's dial-up connection can be used as a main or backup path for reporting SNMP traps

 With out-of-band access, a second path is open to the managed devices that do not depend on the LAN/WAN.
-It is usually an RS-232 access switch connected to the management port of each device.
-Every network device that supports SNMP also contains a RS-232 management port.
-Although it doesn't provide the fancy GUI interface of most SNMP workstations, this method provides the native interface for each device being controlled.
+It is usually an RS-232 out of band switch connected to the management port of each device.
+Every network device that supports SNMP also contains an RS-232 management port.
+Although it doesn't provide the fancy management interface of most SNMP workstations, this method provides the native interface for each device being controlled.

 No, they work with each other.
 System cost increases only slightly when adding out of band access management, while functionality goes up quite a lot.
 The SNMP GUI can be used for normal network monitoring and metrics, alarm reports, and data reduction.

 Then, when problems surface, you can connect to the remote access switch for direct control of your remote equipment.
 Since there is direct access to the management port, troubleshooting doesn't have the added complexity of a network coming between the device and the technician.
 And when the network is down, the same connectivity is still there.
 This provides a direct link between the technician and the device causing the problems.